orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

 This is grammatically different from pattern only by virtue of being on the right hand side.

+This is convenient, since it translates differently into lpeg.

 ```lua
 local Atom = PegMetas : inherit "atom"